 N = 3 NX NY + 2 NX + 2 NY + 1and the full linear system will require N * N storage for the matrix.

 However, the matrix is sparse, and a banded or sparse storage scheme can be used to save storage.
 However, even if storage is saved, a revised program may eat up too much time because MATLAB's sparse storage scheme is not efficiently used by inserting nonzero elements one at a time.
 Moreover, if banded storage is employed, the user must provide a suitable fast solver.
 Simply "translating" a banded solver from another language will probably not provide an efficient routine.

 This library looks at how the complexity of the problem grows with increasing NX and NY; how the computing time increases; how the various full, banded and sparse approaches perform.

 The computer code and data files made available on this web page are distributed under the GNU LGPL license.

 wathen is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

-LINPACK_D, a C++ library which factors and solves linear systems using double precision real arithmetic, by Jack Dongarra, Jim Bunch, Cleve Moler, Pete Stewart.
+LINPACK_D, a C++ code which factors and solves linear systems using double precision real arithmetic, by Jack Dongarra, Jim Bunch, Cleve Moler, Pete Stewart.

-TEST_MAT, a C++ library which defines test matrices for which some of the determinant, eigenvalues, inverse, null vectors, P*L*U factorization or linear system solution are already known, including the Vandermonde and Wathen matrix.
+TEST_MAT, a C++ code which defines test matrices for which some of the determinant, eigenvalues, inverse, null vectors, P*L*U factorization or linear system solution are already known, including the Vandermonde and Wathen matrix.